Lizard Labs: Operations

+History

-Lizard Labs was interviewed by a French magazine in July 2022 and was covered in a short German documentary by Vice Media in August 2022.
-Soon after this media coverage, in November 2022, the company was raided by an international United States-led law enforcement operation when American authorities accused them of manufacturing fentanyl.
+Lizard Labs was founded by Alexander Stratford in 2012.
+It was interviewed by a French magazine in July 2022 and was covered in a short German documentary by Vice Media in August 2022.
+Journalist Hamilton Morris has also been interested in covering Lizard Labs and almost featured them in the third and final season of his Vice Media television show Hamilton's Pharmacopeia in 2021.

+Soon after the mid-2022 media coverage, the company was raided by an international United States-led law enforcement operation in November 2022, with American authorities accusing them of manufacturing fentanyl.
 Electronic devices and equipment were confiscated, employees were detained and questioned, and the company's website was shut down.
 However, no substances were confiscated and no arrests were made.
 Subsequently, the company resumed operations and its website came back online by January 2023.
-Nonetheless, it later permanently shut down at the end of December 2024.
+Nonetheless, it later permanently shut down at the end of 2024 and the lab was sold.
 The reason cited for their closing was that continued operations in the Netherlands had become increasingly challenging.
+Subsequent to Lizard Labs's closing, other companies have filled its niche, including in Maastricht, Netherlands.
+In mid-2026, it was reported that Stratford was arrested in the United Kingdom and is facing possible extradition to the United States.
+He is accused of facilitating the importation of controlled substances into the United States and potentially faces life in prison.

 Stratford and colleagues published numerous studies on psychedelic lysergamides in the 2010s and 2020s, for instance the "Return of the Lysergamides" series of papers on lysergamides and lysergamide prodrugs.
 The studies included analytical, preclinical, and clinical research on these lysergamides.
-The papers were notably coauthored with prominent psychedelic researchers, such as Jason Wallach, Adam Halberstadt, and David E. Nichols.
+The papers were coauthored with prominent psychedelic researchers, such as Jason Wallach, Adam Halberstadt, and David E. Nichols.
 Lizard Labs has also patented numerous lysergamide prodrugs.

-Journalist Hamilton Morris has been interested in covering Lizard Labs and almost featured them in his show Hamilton's Pharmacopeia.